 People had an abundance of dining options - from food trucks at each of the Hubs to restaurants along the route.
 And the Metro Bike pop-up bike share stations were incredibly popular.

 "Thank you for making these happen, thank you for all the businesses and families that open up their community for everybody to explore." - Rich R.

 "CicLAvia you are awesome; you're the best thing that happens in LA." - Carlos I.

 Every CicLAvia event gives Angelenos an opportunity to explore a new part of Los Angeles, while providing locals a chance to step out and experience their own neighborhood in a completely new light.
 Some people are shocked to discover how quickly they can commute from home to a local business or shopping area without needing a car.

 "So much fun!
-Thanks for bringing it to my neighborhood guys!
-Loved it! 🚴" - Angel
+Thanks for bringing it to my neighborhood guys!" - Angel A.

 It’s thanks to the incredible support from people like you that we are able to put these incredible events together.
 We want to show our gratitude to you, so we're rolling out our CicLAvia Street Stars program for monthly giving.
 Make a regular donation in support of open streets in Los Angeles, and get exclusive gifts in return.